 With its narrow streets, mix of old and new architecture, peaceful rivers, and surrounding nature, it is a city that holds on to its past tightly, while embracing the future.

 Curious to explore Kyoto beyond the well-trodden tourist routes and sights?

 Want to get a glimpse of hidden paths that have each played a part in shaping Kyoto's venerable past?

-Then this guide to three short but historical trails is a great place to start your journey into hidden Kyoto walks...
+Then this guide to three short but historical trails (including a full walkthrough video of one of the walks) is a great place to start your journey into these hidden Kyoto walks...

 3 Hidden Kyoto Walks To Get You Off The Beaten Path